 In most cases, yes, you do.
 Let me explain.
 Different states require different licensing.
 If you are a licensed private investigator – there really are no issues.
 Usually, if you are simply searching public records there is not an issue – but state laws vary.
 Consult with a competent attorney in your state to get the particulars.

-Process servers, judgment recovery specialists, and collection agencies usually do not require a license.
+Process servers, judgment recovery specialists, and collection agencies (it all depends upon the State), usually do not require a special license.
+They do, however, many times require a background check, business license fees, and possibly competence tests.
 As long as they have a legitimate, professional reason for searching people then their OK.
 Again, consult with a qualified attorney.

 Can Skip Tracers use Pretexts?